 On June 12, 1968, the St. Louis Blues obtained veteran goaltender Jacques Plante from the New York Rangers in the NHL Intra-League Draft.
 Plante played in 69 games for the Blues over the next two seasons, helping them reach the Stanley Cup Final in both seasons at age 40 and 41.

 One year later, the 1969 NHL Amateur Draft was held in Montreal.
-The Canadiens had the first two picks and they selected Rejean Houle and Marc Tardif.
+The Canadiens had the first two picks, and they selected Rejean Houle and Marc Tardif.
 The duo combined for 239 goals and 565 points in 879 games with the Canadiens.
-Other notable names from this draft class include Ivan Boldirev (11th, Bruins), Bobby Clarke (17th, Flyers), Gilles Gilbert (25th, Minnesota North Stars) and Butch Goring (51st, Los Angeles Kings).
+Other notable names from this draft class include Ivan Boldirev (11th, Bruins), Bobby Clarke (17th, Flyers), Gilles Gilbert (25th, Minnesota North Stars), and Butch Goring (51st, Los Angeles Kings).

-The Bruins traded Derek Sanderson to the Rangers, on June 12, 1974, in exchange for Walt McKechnie.
+The Bruins traded Derek Sanderson to the Rangers on June 12, 1974, in exchange for Walt McKechnie.
 Sanderson had a good first season in New York with 25 goals and 50 points.
 He was traded to the Blues eight games into the 1975-76 season.
 McKechnie had three goals and six points in 53 games in Boston.
 He was traded to the Red Wings before the end of his only season with the Bruins.

 On June 12, 1989, the Red Wings signed veteran defenseman Borje Salming.
 He played in just 49 games during his only season with Detroit, his final in the NHL after 16 with the Toronto Maple Leafs.

-The Dallas Stars beat the Sabres 2-1, on June 12, 1999, in Game 3 of the Stanley Cup Final.
-Joe Nieuwendyk scores both goals for the Stars, tying Joe Sakic’s record for the most game-winning goals in a single playoff, with six.
+The Dallas Stars beat the Sabres 2-1 on June 12, 1999, in Game 3 of the Stanley Cup Final.
+Joe Nieuwendyk scored both goals for the Stars, tying Joe Sakic’s record for the most game-winning goals in a single playoff, with six.
 Stu Barns opened the scoring for Buffalo in the second period before Nieuwendyk struck twice.
 He and Sakic shared their record until Brad Richards scored seven game-winning goals for the Tampa Bay Lightning during the 2004 playoffs.